 Are you into reptiles?
 Want to see more snakes than you’ve seen at once anywhere else in the world?
 Head to Manitoba’s Narcisse Snake Pits.
 Twice a year, tens of thousands of red-sided garter snakes head to the surface of their winter dens to mate.
 The ritual lasts two to three weeks before they head off into local marshes.

-Only walled city in North America
+The only walled city in North America

 Quebec City has a special feature that makes it unique in Canada and the US: it has walls.
 Quebec City is the only city north of Mexico that still has fortified walls — known as the Fortifications of Quebec.
 First the French and later the English built up Quebec City’s fortifications between the 17th and the 19th centuries.
 Quebec’s entire historic district, including the ramparts, has since been declared a World Heritage Site by UNESCO.